 - Dish carton

 - Roll of packing tape

 - Permanent marker

-- Continue this process until you finish the stack: 4-8 plates, depending on thickness.
-Fold a few more pieces over the top, and roll the package together, tucking in the sides as you go.
+- Continue this process until you finish the stack, depending on how thick you want it to be.
+Fold a few more pieces over the top, and roll the package together, tucking the paper into the sides as you go.